 Google gifted the Pixel Buds Pro with active noise canceling (ANC), so now you can perform your usual productivity tasks while dampening the outside world.
 Conversely, if you’d rather invite the world in, the Pixel Buds Pro has a few Android-specific features, such as access to the Google Translate app and a transparency mode.
 Small details like Google Assistant integration make the Pixel Buds Pro less of a music listening set of earbuds and more of an extension of the Google universe.

 Does it deliver on the hype?
 We spent five days with Google Pixel Buds Pro and learned everything you need to know before taking the plunge.
+That said, these are no longer the latest and greatest earbuds from Google.
+Make sure to check out the Google Pixel Buds Pro 2 before buying.

-Editor’s note: this Google Pixel Buds Pro review was updated on February 29, 2024, to add our new frequency response charts.
+Editor’s note: this Google Pixel Buds Pro review was updated on August 13, 2024, to include mention of the new Google Pixel Buds Pro 2.

 The Pixel Buds Pro is tailored specifically for Android phone owners, who can use the Pixel Buds app to receive updates and control how the earbuds function.
 Avid Google Assistant fans can use the Pixel Buds Pro’s direct voice assistant access.